MadsVSChristensen/socialgraphs-project/docs/index.md

 Going back in time the scores are higher, due to more and more years of accumulating score.
 Javascript is the tag/language with highest score most often, which correlates with it being the tag with highest score overall aswell.

 The bar plot indicates that some tags or topics haven't just gone out of fashion for the last 10 years.
 One being Javascript, present in the top 5 every year.
 However, Git has way higher sum of scores earlier years.
-Git isn't changing very much, its not as dynamic as maybe other topics can be.
-That means that the same questions posted 10 years ago, are as relevant now as then.
-There probably isn't a lot of new questions regarding git.
-As a note to this, repetitions of questions are generally removed on Stack Overflow.
+Git isn't changing very much, its not as dynamic as other code languages can be.
+That means, that the same questions posted 10 years ago, can be as relevant now as then.
+The old questions accumulate higher and higher score when this is the case.
+As a sidenote to this, repetitions of questions are generally removed on Stack Overflow.

 ### Network